 Second, the more things remain the same, the more they change.

-And, thirdly, the missing baton in the climate cutting relay is fast action by government.
+And, thirdly, the missing baton in the climate cutting relay is fast action by the government.
 Much is happening on the sidelines, from protests to private sector innovation.
 We need energy in government to fuse these two and to successfully cross the finish line.

 What’s the same?
 Citizen activism, for sure.
 Plus, Birkenstocks and marijuana wafting everywhere — this time fashionably and almost always legally.
 At the Global Forum, or at the hippy-filled Flamengo Park outside Earth Summit headquarters in balmy Rio, activists of all stripes gathered, led by Greenpeace.
 They met, protested, and handed out hemp totes.
 Key targets are similar too — industry, led by fossil fuel behemoths.
 The latter subgroup rightly so.

 But that is where things change.
 Today, social entrepreneurs, innovators, and academics are leading the way to eliminate emissions in everything.
 Innovations within reach are invariably from that trio, in novel products, tools, or processes.
 They’re concocting alternative fuels, boosting energy efficiency, and designing new materials to reduce methane-emitting waste from, say, plastic or fabric — or to absorb methane or carbon and curtail flooding through ‘sinks’ like mangroves.
-And increasingly, advances are coming from big companies, and investments from financial services firms.
-Meanwhile more fund managers back such efforts by selling off shares of big emitters, or by buying stock in those companies aggressively reducing emissions.
+And increasingly, advances are coming from big companies and investments from financial services firms.
+Meanwhile, more fund managers back such efforts by selling off shares of big emitters, or by buying stock in those companies aggressively reducing emissions.

 The missing baton in the climate cutting relay is fast action by government.

 Also dramatically different are weather patterns worldwide — for the worse.
 This year saw record floods and forest fires.
 The dire warnings of 1992 are coming true.